jakelever/pgxmine/README.md

 MODE=test snakemake --cores 1
 ```

-To do a full run, you need to have set up a local instance of [BioText](https://github.com/jakelever/biotext) with the biocxml format.
+To do a full run, you need set up a local instance of [BioText](https://github.com/jakelever/biotext) with the biocxml format.
 The command below will run Snakemake on the biotext.
 You must change BIOTEXT to point towards the biocxml directory in your local instance of BioText.
-This will take a while and it suggested to run with a cluster using snakemake's [cluster support](https://snakemake.readthedocs.io/en/stable/executing/cluster.html).
+The run will take a while and a cluster is recommended using snakemake's [cluster support](https://snakemake.readthedocs.io/en/stable/executing/cluster.html).
-This will take a long time.
-Setting up PubRunner with a cluster is recommended.
-A test run is below.

 ```
 MODE=full BIOTEXT=/path/to/biotext/biocxml snakemake --cores 1